 Perth is approximately 6,148 square kilometres and is Australia’s fourth most populous city.
 Perth experiences steady population growth of around 1.5% per annum and as of 2019, had a population of just over 2 million.
 The predominant age group in Perth is 25-34 years.
 Households in Perth are primarily childless couples and are likely to be repaying between $1800 – $2400 per month on mortgage repayments.
 In 2006, 38.1% of the homes in Perth were owner-occupied compared with 36.8% in 2011. (source: Australian Bureau of Statistics)

 To sell a property in Perth via a traditional agent you can expect to pay around 2.3 – 2.7% plus GST on average.
 Suburbs closer to the CBD have been shown to have a lower average for commissions, on occasion falling below 2%.
 The more regionally located your property is, the more you can expect to pay on commission.

 On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
 For example, in a competitive suburb, the top upgrade available on realestate.com.au may be several thousand dollars.
-All up, your total cost is likely to be at least $14,000 if you decide to sell with a traditional agent as opposed to as low at $694 if you sell your home yourself with the help of PropertyNow.

-*Authored July 2018.
 Please contact us if you require more recent information or advice about leasing or selling a property in Perth yourself.